isomerpages/moe-sota/_admission/Non DSA/Criteria.md

     <label for="accordion1">1.
 When does SOTA conduct its admission exercise?</label>
     <div>
       <p>SOTA conducts ONE (1) Admission Exercise a year through the Talent Academy (TA).
-Please refer to the DSA-Sec How To Apply tab for more information on the application process and the timeline to take note of.<br><br>
+Please refer to the Non-DSA How To Apply tab for more information on the application process and the timeline to take note of.<br><br>
 Parents and pupils are encouraged to choose schools wisely based on the pupil’s aptitudes and strengths, bearing in mind SOTA's academic and non-academic requirements, and the programmes available to develop the area of talent.<br><br>
 SOTA may conduct the Supplementary Intake Exercise (SIE) annually in November.
 The SIE is subject to vacancies available on the day of release of PSLE results, and may open to selected art forms only.</p>
     </div>